 This Firefly vaporizer review will breakdown all the features plus a how-to and then go over some of the cons like battery life and unit weight.

 The Firefly retails for $269.
-You can click here to check out the best price from an authorized retailer.
 In my opinion, the Firefly has the best vapor quality and engineering of any portable vaporizer currently on the market.

 I’ve found that after heavy use, you’ll begin to get a build up of residue on the window and the area around the bowl.
 If you wait for the unit to cool down, then you’ll need a little bit of alcohol to help wipe all the gunk out.
 I always save my AVB for desperate situations or to throw in some yogurt on a rainy day.
 It’s important to clean your unit because damage caused by neglect of cleaning will void the warranty.